 Every time I switch out purses, I come across my dingy old crucifix.
-It’s a silver and gold colored crucifix with green gemstones, and it’s made of some sort of plastic material.
-It is missing one of the gemstones.
-This crucifix was given to me by a spunky 5-year-old Caucasian little boy with beautiful green eyes.
+It’s a silver and gold-colored crucifix with green gemstones, and made of some sort of plastic material.
+It is missing one gemstone.
+A spunky 5-year-old Caucasian little boy with beautiful green eyes gifted the crucifix to me.
 His name was Timothy.

-It was the year 1981, I worked as a cake decorator in Baskin-Robins.
+It was the year 1981.
+I worked as a cake decorator at Baskin-Robbins.
 Timothy came in with his Mom every day and ate a French vanilla ice cream cone.
 Neither Timothy nor his Mom spoke Spanish, so I would tend to them since I was fluent in English.
-Timothy was not shy at all and asked all sorts of questions about ice cream.
+Timothy was not shy at all and asked many questions about ice cream.

 Timothy loved the cake decorations and complimented my cake decorating skills.
 He especially enjoyed the ice cream clown cones, which were nothing other than a vanilla or chocolate upside down ice cream cone with a cherry as its nose, icing as its eyes, mouth, and decoration.
 His Mom didn’t buy those since Timothy liked French vanilla and I never made French vanilla ice cream cones.

 I had not seen Timothy in about a week.
 One day, Timothy’s Mom dropped in by herself and purchased a pint of French Vanilla ice cream.
-I asked her about Timothy, she responded that he was ill.
+I asked her about Timothy; she responded he was ill.
 I thought maybe he had a cold or something like that and asked.
 Her response left me in shock.
 She said, “Timothy has cancer and doesn’t have much time to live.”
-She told me that he knew but didn’t understand it too well.
+She told me he knew, but didn’t understand it too well.

-She told him that he could have whatever he wanted in the world and all Timothy requested was a French vanilla ice cream cone every day until the day he went back home to God.
+She told him he could have whatever he wanted in the world and all Timothy requested was a French vanilla ice cream cone every day until the day he went back home to God.
 I was speechless and other than “I’m sorry” I didn’t know what else to say.
-She smiled, thanked me and told me that most likely she would be able to bring him on Friday or Saturday if he was feeling better.
+She smiled, thanked me and told me that most likely she could bring him on Friday or Saturday if he was feeling better.

 Friday came along and in ran Timothy with a massive smile on his face.
-I could hear him yell “Hi Miss Debbie” in his sweet child voice.
+I could hear him yell, “Hi Miss Debbie” in his sweet child’s voice.
 I turned around from my decorating area and went to greet him.
-He asked for his usual French Vanilla cone, and while he ran to the fridge where the cakes and clown cones were, I told his Mom about the clown ice cream cone I had made especially for him and asked if it were okay.
+He asked for his usual French Vanilla cone, and while he ran to the fridge where the cakes and clown cones were, I told his Mom about the clown ice cream cone I had made especially for him and asked if it was okay.

 The Old Dingy Crucifix

 The next day, Timothy and his Mom returned.
 Timothy had a gift for me.
 He brought in an old worn-out, thin cake decorating ideas book and a small gift wrapped by him.
-He handed me the book and gift, and I proceeded to unwrap it.
+He handed me the book and gift, and I unwrapped it.
 It was the crucifix.
-He told me that he wanted me to have it so I would never forget him.
+He told me he wanted me to have it, so I would never forget him.
 For the first time since I knew Timothy, tears rolled down my cheeks.
 He was the sweetest little boy I had known.
-I thanked him, he ate his usual French vanilla cone, and they were on their way.
+I thanked him.
+He ate his usual French vanilla cone, and they were on their way.
 That was the last time I saw Timothy.

 A few months went by when his Mom dropped in by herself.
 I didn’t need to ask.
 I already knew that she wasn’t there to buy ice cream.
 She was very sad.
 She looked at me and said, “I just want to thank you for your kindness towards my son.
 Timothy passed away a month ago.”

-The rest of my day was a sad one.
+The rest of my day was a blur.
 I didn’t know Timothy that well, but he was such a delight that it was easy for anyone to feel love for him.
 Remembering that the crucifix was on top of the counter where I decorated cakes along with the cake decorating booklet, I walked towards it.
-I took the crucifix in my hand and vowed that I would never part from it or forget Timothy and I placed it in my purse.
+I took the crucifix in my hand and vowed that I would never part from it or forget Timothy, and I placed it in my purse.

-So as of today, every time I switch purses, I make sure to transfer the crucifix into my new bag.
-And every time I come across it memories of Timothy flood my mind.
-With no doubt, I will never forget him.
-Thank you, Timothy, may you rest in peace.
-With Love Miss Debbie
+So as of today, every time I switch handbags, I transfer the crucifix into my new bag.
+And every time I come across it, memories of Timothy flood my mind.
+I will never forget him.
+Thank you, Timothy.
+May you rest in peace.
+With Love, Miss Debbie.